 In personal life or at work, we often don’t realize how much lack of flow there is.
 Especially in knowledge work, where work is “hidden” in people’s minds, computers and in written/ unwritten minutes of innumerable meetings that so many of us have often become a willing victim of, it can be shocking to learn how much any work deliverable – a software feature, an employee appraisal, a loan application, a support ticket – and many more – stays ‘waiting’ for some work to happen on it.
 At the risk of offending our football fan readers, this is similar to a typical American football game where, as a study showed a couple of years ago, that of the total 185 minutes that an NFL game lasts, actual play happens for only 10 minutes and 43 seconds!! 😉

-As Raghu, our SVP of Business Development, recently posted, the corporate world is exploring and exploiting a variety of methods to get employees to truly stay ‘engaged’ with the company’s mission and objectives – in order to produce their best.
+As Raghu, our Chief Business Officer, posted, the corporate world is exploring and exploiting a variety of methods to get employees to truly stay ‘engaged’ with the company’s mission and objectives – in order to produce their best.
 Monetary incentives don’t work.
 One of the key things to do is to make it clear to employees what is expected from them and what their deliverables are.
 In other words, the more visible their deliverables are, the better employees will perform.
 A corollary of this is, the more invisible their work is, and its associated sources of waste such as delays, the worse their performance will be.
 So, Kanban can play a crucial role for many teams, helping them visualize their work, depending on their context.
 Flow-efficiency brings out even more dramatically, the amount of waste in any business operation – and conversely, the potential to improve!